-The special purpose financial statements' investment securities valued on a recurring basis based on quoted market prices in active markets, a valuation technique consistent with the market approach, include Obligations of the United States Government and cash held for investments for a total amount of \$94,247 at December 31, 2022 (2021 - \$102,070) (See Note C - Investments).
+The Fund's investment securities valued on a recurring basis based on quoted market prices in active markets, a valuation technique consistent with the market approach, include Obligations of the United States Government and cash held for investments for a total amount of \$97,075 at December 31, 2023 (2022 - \$94,247) (See Note C - Investments).
 Such instruments are classified within Level 1 of the fair value hierarchy.

-The remaining investment securities of the special purpose financial statements are measured at fair value based on quoted prices in markets that are not active, or external pricing services, where available, or prices derived from alternative pricing models, utilizing available observable market inputs and discounted cash flows.
+The remaining investment securities of the Fund are measured at fair value based on quoted prices in markets that are not active, external pricing services, where available, or prices derived from alternative pricing models, utilizing available observable market inputs and discounted cash flows.
 These methodologies represent valuation techniques consistent with the market and income approaches.
-As of December 31, 2022, these investments are classified within Level 2 of the fair value hierarchy and amount to \$321.
-(2021 - \$391).
+As of December 31, 2023, these investments are classified within Level 2 of the fair value hierarchy and amount to \$292.
+(2022 - \$321).